dearlordylord/parsers-jamboree/README.md

 Or (another?)
 "Awesome Typescript Validators"

-Addition to the article: https://monadical.com/posts/typescript-validators-jamboree.html (see .md, keyword "jamboree", in my other repos is link is dead)
+Addition to the article: https://monadical.com/posts/typescript-validators-jamboree.html (see .md, keyword "jamboree", if my other repos is link is dead)

 Application with tests and charts: https://parsers-jamboree.apps.loskutoff.com/summary